Non-residential Rates

 ELECTRICITY COSTS:

-This is the cost of the electricity supplied to consumers during the billing period, and is the part of the bill that is subject to competition.
-The electricity consumed is multiplied by the adjustment factor to account for the small amount of energy lost in the transmission lines.
+This is the cost of the electricity supplied to customers during the billing period, and is the part of the bill that is subject to competition.
 Grimsby Power collects this money and pays this amount directly to their suppliers.

-Customers with a contract pay the price made between them and their Retailer.
-Grimsby Power only invoices customers for the commodity price given to us by the Retailer.
+Customers with a contract pay the price arranged between them and their Retailer.
+Grimsby Power only invoices customers for the commodity price specified by the Retailer.
 Questions concerning the price paid should be directed to the Retailer.

 We can help you keep your energy costs down.
 Check out the Energy Tips in the Conservation section of this website.

-Remember, Grimsby Power doesn’t profit on the cost of the commodity.
-We charge a regulated price for delivering the electricity to your home.
+Grimsby Power makes no profit on the cost of the commodity, and charges a regulated price for delivering the electricity to your business.
+For details, refer to the Tariff Rates shown in the Regulatory section of this website.

 This covers the costs involved in transmitting electricity from generators to the town.